JimmyTron/collabo/README.md

-# VERSION CONTROL WITH GIT :gears:
+# VERSION CONTROL WITH GIT :gear:
 ---
 ---